Deerbrook Mall (Texas): History

 Deerbrook Mall opened in 1984 with 1200000 sqft and over 120 stores, anchored by Foley's, Sears, Mervyn's and the first Macy's store in Greater Houston.
 The mall quickly became successful, attracting affluent shoppers from areas situated on Lake Houston including Kingwood and Atascocita, along with shoppers from the Spring, Sheldon, Crosby and Porter areas, and its trade area even extended to the Aldine, Greenspoint and North Forest areas of Houston.
 During the 1990s, the mall underwent a number of changes, including Macy's sale of all but one Houston store to Dillard's, the addition of JCPenney to one of its empty anchor pads, and a 24-screen AMC Theatres complex connected to the mall's "Silver Screen" food court in the central portion of the mall.

-In 2006, the mall underwent another anchor charge as Foley's converted to Macy's and Circuit City relocated into the space previously occupied by Mervyn's which exited the Houston market.
+A Barnes & Noble store opened at the mall in 2003.
+In 2006, the mall underwent another anchor charge as Foley's converted to Macy's in 2008 Circuit City relocated into the space previously occupied by Mervyn's which exited the Houston market.
 After Circuit City went bankrupt in 2009, the space was occupied by Total Home Furniture and Decor for a brief period before being filled by a large-format Forever 21.
 Compared to other Houston malls, Deerbrook appears to attract fewer upscale retailers, many of which are located in the Kingwood Commons shopping center in the nearby master planned community of Kingwood, and could be vulnerable to competition from developments in Kingwood and eastern Montgomery County.

 In Spring 2014, Express and Yankee Candle underwent renovation at the mall.
 The new Express store was one of the first stores in the Houston area to take part in the new design.

-In Fall 2016, Dick's Sporting Goods joined the mall's lineup, constructing a new two-story, 80,000 sq. ft. store across from Forever 21 on the mall's last remaining anchor pad.
+In Fall 2016, Dick's Sporting Goods joined the mall's lineup, constructing a new two-story, 80,000 sq. ft. store across from Forever 21.

 During the 2010s and early 2020s, Deerbrook Mall began to lose some of its most valuable stores like Gap, Footaction, and one of its major tenants, Sears.
-Stores like Gap and Sears had been tenants at the mall since it opened in 1984.

-On February 8, 2020, it was announced that Sears would be closing as part of a plan to close 39 stores nationwide.
+Stores like Gap and Sears had been a tenant at the mall since it opened in 1984.
+Sears announced their liquidation sale would begin on February 8, 2020 as part of a plan to close 39 stores nationwide.
 The store closed in April 2020.

+In 2022, SuperNova Furniture, a furniture store, took over the space where Forever 21 was located.
+The store encompasses 86,000 square feet (7989.7 m²).

 As of 2025, Round1 Entertainment began constructing an arcade in the former Palais Royal anchor store.
 Their expected opening date was early 2025 and on February 15, 2025, Round1 Entertainment opened.
-Another entertainment company known as Score Entertainment announced in 2025 that they plan to open an entertainment facility within the former Sears.
+Another entertainment company known as Score Entertainment announced in 2025 that they plan to open an entertainment facility within the former Sears sometime in 2026.